Rutgers logo

 Clear Communication & Expectations

 Maintain open and clear communication with your mentors and co-workers.
 Make sure you know what is expected of you.
-Clear Expectations works both way.
+Clear Expectations work both ways.

 Support